Ecuador identifies 4 charred bodies as missing boys, orders detention of 16 soldiers - UPI.com

 Last week, authorities raided the Taura base and confiscated the vehicle used to transport the boys, as well as the soldiers' phones.

-The boys' disappearance has shocked the South African nation and sparked protests against the military, which has been cracking down on violent criminal groups.
+The boys' disappearance has shocked the South American nation and sparked protests against the military, which has been cracking down on violent criminal groups.

 "Nothing will calm the pain of the parents, just as nothing will erase the mark of murderers from all those involved, directly or indirectly," said Guayaquil Mayor Aquiles Alvarez.